Dansday/GO-BLOX-Discord-Bot/README.md

 - Features:
   - Optional custom AFK message
   - Nickname automatically prefixed with `[AFK]`
+  - Original display name is restored when AFK is removed
   - If in voice channel: automatically muted and deafened
   - Auto-removal when you send any message, unmute/undeafen, or manually remove
   - Mention notifications: Users notified when mentioning you while AFK